 Psycho for Hire: The core Pack covers the whole spectrum; Jackal and Hyena are clearly this; Dingo is a perfectly sane mercenary and Coyote is just doing what Xanatos programmed him to; Wolf is a vicious brute who falls somewhere in between.

 Screw This, I'm Outta Here!: After their first encounter with the Gargoyles, Fox and Wolf end up in prison, then Jackal and Hyena try to take revenge on Xanatos, and they end up in prison as well.
 Dingo, however, decided to flee to Europe rather than get stuck with the rest of them.
 Dingo did return with Coyote 1.0 to break them out eventually.
-When they fought the Gargoyles with their upgrades, Dingo decided to bail after seeing them lose and having lost faith in his comrades because of their desire to lose their humanity.
+When they fought the Gargoyles with their upgrades, Dingo decided to bail after seeing them lose and having lost faith in his comrades because of how eager they were to give up their humanity and any pretense of being good guys.
 This time he severed ties permanently, though he did take a job from Fox.

 An evil wizard seeking ultimate power, defeated by Hudson and Goliath a thousand years ago, but later comes back with a vengeance.

 Ascended Extra: The Archmage was originally as just a one-shot villain for "Long Way to Morning."
 Greg Weisman didn't think there was that much to the character...until David Warner recorded his lines.
 Based on Warner's performance, Weisman saw potential to bring the Archmage back and as a greater threat.

 Evil Mentor: To the Magus, and to Demona in her youth.
 Word of God is that it was he who first gave her a taste for power, though she'd never admit it.
 His cruelty towards her can't have improved her attitude about humans, etiher...

 Evil Old Folks: An old man with aspirations of tyranny and ultimate power.